githubscientist/fsd56we-e/readme.md

 - Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 - Mongoose provides a straight-forward, schema-based solution to model the application data.

+#### Middleware

+- Middleware is a function that has access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.